Program Instructors

 John Nieman

 After graduating from the North Carolina Central School of Law, John Nieman began his legal career as a solo practitioner in Chapel Hill.
-He then served as prosecutor with the Guilford County District Attorney’s Office and later became a member of the litigation department at the law firm of Donaldson and Black in Greensboro, North Carolina.
+He then served as a prosecutor with the Guilford County District Attorney’s Office and later became a member of the litigation department at the law firm of Donaldson and Black in Greensboro, North Carolina.
 In 2004, he joined the Office of the Public Defender in Guilford County.
-He is presently the Chief Public Defender for Guilford County where he oversees an office of 29 attorneys and 12 paralegals.
+In December 2023, he retired as Chief Public Defender for Guilford County where he oversaw an office of 29 attorneys and 12 paralegals.

 He has lectured at UNC-Chapel Hill, Duke University, Guilford College, Greensboro College, Elon School of Law, and numerous Continuing Legal Education programs on a variety of topics including legal ethics, court systems, and negotiations.